 To help team members stay connected on a daily basis, encourage them to pick up the phone or video conference vs. simply relying on email.
 It’s important for communication, staying connected AND productivity.
 How much time have you wasted on email trails that go back and forth 8 times and still don’t resolve the issue at hand?!?!?
 Or have you misinterpreted someone’s email tone as more aggressive than it was meant to be?

-And if you aren’t officially quarantined, maybe you can schedule a group outing to a local coffee shop or even lunch once a month for those willing to venture out.
-The face time is well worth the effort and expense and goes a long way to keeping up team morale and cohesion.
+And if you aren’t officially quarantined, maybe you can schedule a group outing.
+Go to a local coffee shop or even lunch once a month for those willing to venture out.
+The face time is well worth the effort and expense and goes a long way to maintaining morale and cohesion.

-If you are quarantined or if it’s simply too complicated to get together in person, you could try a virtual coffee hour, online team games or even a photography contest!
+If you are quarantined or if it’s simply too complicated to get together in person, go online.
+You could try a virtual coffee hour, online team games or even a photography contest!
 There are many interesting and fun remote team building activities out there to try.
-Here are some suggestions from a remote company that does a lot of unique online team building to help you get started.
+Get started with these suggestions from a remote team that does a lot of unique online team building.

-Just like your team, it’s helpful to set up a weekly meeting with each of your direct reports and check in periodically throughout the week either over email, phone or video.
+Just like your team, it’s helpful to set up a weekly meeting with each of your direct reports.
+Also, check in periodically throughout the week either over email, phone or video.
 If you already have a weekly one-on-one, try to keep the same format going.
 This provides great continuity for you both and ensures that you continue to maintain rapport.

 Connection and communication are key to remote work success.
 We hope these tips have sparked some useful ideas to help you on your way.